IgnitionBoulder/2015week1/deliverables/README.md

 #### meta
 Why do we separate HTML and CSS?
+1. You can apply the same formatting o several HTML elements without rewriting code over and over.
+2. You can apply appearence and formatting to several HTML pages from a single CSS file.

 #### HTML
 What are classes and IDs (and how are they different)?

 What are elements?
 What are tags?
 What are attributes?